Roseokpe/Portfolio/README.md

-# Portfolio: mobile version
+# Portfolio: Desktop version
-Third milestone of my portfolio website, we created the contact form and footer
+Fourth milestone of my portfolio website, I used the media query to created the desktop version.

 ## Built with
     Major Languages
     - Html and CSS

     Major Technologies
     - VS code as IDE
     - Git and Github